 - The best way to determine year-over-year change is to look at the awareness, behavior and intentions of end consumers who purchased in the last year.
-Accordingly, five key performance indices ("KPIs") were calculated for this audience. - All awareness measures improved in 2023. - Slightly more consumers are storing paint at their home/business. - The likelihood to recycle paint in the future stayed about the same in 2023 as in 2022.
+Accordingly, five key performance indices ("KPIs") were calculated for this audience. - Awareness of the 100+ gallon pick-up service improved while the likelihood to recycle decreased. - All other changes are statistically insignificant.